Big Solar: Where do large solar power plants pay off? | DW | 26.07.2021

 An increasing number of large solar parks are being built across the globe to help solve the planet's energy needs.

-Production costs for solar energy have dropped by 90% between 2009 and 2020, according to US investment bank Larzard.
+Production costs for solar energy have dropped by 90% between 2009 and 2020, according to US investment bank Lazard.

 In 2020, electricity from large-scale solar plants cost a global average of just $0.037/kWh.
 By comparison, the costs of generating electricity from new coal-powered plants was three times that at $0.112/kWh, while natural gas cost $0.059, nuclear $0.163, and wind $0.04/kWh.